Ahmad-Fares-Mzayek/RiyadhAirHackathon/specifications.md

-# PathFinder Air - Specifications
+# Tirhal - Specifications

 ## Core Idea
-PathFinder Air is a companion app for Riyadh Air passengers, designed to streamline the airport experience with smart timers, checklists, and AR navigation.
+Tirhal is a companion app for Riyadh Air passengers, designed to streamline the airport experience with smart timers, checklists, and AR navigation.

 ## Design System
 - **Colors**: